Disclaimer: If you have too many restrictions, these tips will more than likely not work for you.

 Most times the cheaper fares tend to be at a time or day when you won’t want to depart or arrive.
 Traveling mid-week (Tuesday or Wednesday) is usually cheaper than arriving on Monday or departing on Friday.
 Choosing to depart between 5am and 7am or after 8pm is cheaper.

-Use flexible date search engines, such as Google Flights, Kayak, Kiwi or Skyscanner, to view prices over a range of dates.
+Use flexible date search engines, such as Google Flights, Kayak, Kiwi, Momondo, or Skyscanner, to view prices over a range of dates.
 You can also sign-up for alerts from any of those sites to keep tabs on price changes.

 Use the ITA matrix tool to compare other available fares.